MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 \index{data!county|(}

-\BeginKnitrBlock{guidedpractice}<div class="guidedpractice">We consider data for 3,142 counties in the United States, which includes the name of each county, the state where it resides, its population in 2017, how its population changed from 2010 to 2017, poverty rate, and nine additional characteristics.
+\BeginKnitrBlock{guidedpractice}<div class="guidedpractice">We consider data for 3,142 counties in the United States, which include the name of each county, the state where it resides, its population in 2017, how its population changed from 2010 to 2017, poverty rate, and nine additional characteristics.
 How might these data be organized in a data frame?^[Each county may be viewed as a case, and there are eleven pieces of information recorded for each case.
 A table with 3,142 rows and 14 columns could hold these data, where each row represents a county and each column represents a particular piece of information.]</div>\EndKnitrBlock{guidedpractice}

-The data described in the Guided Practice above represents the **county** data set, which is shown as a data frame in Table \@ref(tab:countyDF).
+The data described in the Guided Practice above represent the **county** data set, which is shown as a data frame in Table \@ref(tab:countyDF).
-The variables as well as the variables in the dataset that did not fit in Table \@ref(tab:countyDF) are described in Table \@ref(tab:countyVariables)
+The variables as well as the variables in the data set that did not fit in Table \@ref(tab:countyDF) are described in Table \@ref(tab:countyVariables)

 <table>
 <caption>(\#tab:countyDF)Six observations and six variables from the `county` data set.</caption>